psf/black/docs/contributing/gauging_changes.md

 | On PRs                | latest commit on `main` | PR commit with `main` merged |
 | On pushes (main only) | latest PyPI version     | the pushed commit            |

-Once finished, a PR comment will posted embedding a summary of the changes and links to further information.
+Once finished, a PR comment will be posted embedding a summary of the changes and links to further information.
 If there's a pre-existing diff-shades comment, it'll be updated instead the next time the workflow is triggered on the same PR.

 The workflow uploads 3-4 artifacts upon completion: the two generated analyses (they